jamal022/-Object-Detection-Yolo-Flask/README.md

-## Object Detection with Yolo algorithm  and deployed with Flask
+## Object Detection with Yolov3-tiny algorithm  and deployed with Flask